Brighter-bits/EverybodyCodes/README.md

 Nevermind, DP is terrible, I'm using brute force.

 I can simplify the graph, by instead of having each individual square be a node, I have each herb being a node.
 This is taking far too long.

+So, since the input is technically just the previous input but x3.
+So if I just find the shortest path around them all, making sure the middle one connects to the other two, I should be fine?